What is canine distemper (CD)?

-It is deadly and very common.
-So you might miss a rabies shot but don’t miss one for Distemper
+● It is deadly and very common.
+You might miss a rabies shot but don’t miss one for distemper.

-The first line of defence for a dog is ‘vaccinations’
+● The first line of defence for any dog is a vaccination.

-If you suspect distemper get to a vet quickly that will give treatment.
-Left on its own and most treatment that average vets provide your dog will die
+● If you suspect this disease, get to a vet that will give distemper treatment quickly.

 Canine distemper belongs to the Morbillivirus class of viruses and is a relative of the measles virus.
 Canine distemper is highly contagious and is carried airborne and via touch.
 It has no known cure.
 Unvaccinated puppies and non-immunized older dogs tend to be more susceptible to the disease.